MathyouMB/website/src/content/articles/2025/how-to-make-code-reviews-less-painful.md

 Instead of back and forth comments, create a Git patch that implements your suggestion directly.

-Creating a Git patch is also a great **sanity check** — it forces you to think through whether your suggestion is practical or whether it would require the author to rewrite half the codebase.
+Creating a Git patch is also a great **sanity check**.
+It forces you to think through whether your suggestion is practical or whether it would require the author to rewrite half the codebase.

 Suggesting in-line with _```suggestion_ comments are great, but they don't work for situations where the change is more complex or requires multiple files to be updated.
 A Git patch on the other hand, is a complete, self-contained change that the author can apply directly to their branch.